dtcenter/MET/met/docs/Users_Guide/config_options.rst

     numeric value, typically between 0 and 100.

-  * Note that the two letter threshold type abbreviations (lt, le, eq, ne, gt, gt) are not supported for percentile thresholds.
+  * Note that the two letter threshold type abbreviations (lt, le, eq, ne, ge, gt) are not supported for percentile thresholds.

   * Thresholds may be defined as percentiles of the data being processed in several places: